create3000/x_ite/docs/_posts/components/Sound/Sound.md

 ### SFBool [ ] **spatialize** TRUE

-Whether to spatialize sound playback relative to viewer.
+Whether to *spatialize* sound playback relative to viewer.

 #### Hint

-- Only effective between minimum and maximum ellipsoids.
+- Only effective within the auralization volume.

 ### SFFloat [in, out] **intensity** 1 <small>[0,1]</small>